 The Ultimate Trip Checklist

-It is very easy to stay connected while traveling.
-With the Internet, or cheap data plans, our friends are often surprised how accessible we are most of the time.
+- It is very easy to stay connected while traveling.
+With the Internet, or cheap data plans, our friends are often surprised by how accessible we are most of the time.

 The best way to maintain a detailed trip checklist like this is to cross things off when they are complete.
 It will make you feel like you have accomplished something!
 And assign dates to it in order to keep yourself accountable.